 Venues want to be sure large events go off without a hitch or, if there is a hitch, they want to be sure it's not their fault.
 With that in mind, they provide carefully crafted Banquet Event Orders (BEOs) which event coordinators must sign.
 While it might be hard to sue if a BEO is not followed to the letter, it is a legal contract and should be read carefully before it is signed.

 What Is a Banquet Event Order?

-Nearly every major event planned at a hotel or special event facility requires a Banquet Event Order or BEO, which is a contract that outlines every detail of the event.
+Nearly every major event planned at a hotel or special event facility requires a BEO, which is a contract that outlines every detail of the event.
 If you're an event planner, you'll want to become familiar with BEOs so that you're able to ensure that all details are covered correctly.

 The agreement is often outlined on a form that details selections for food and beverage, audio/visual, room setup, table centerpieces, staffing requirements, and all other items relating to your event.
 Included in the BEO is an itemized list of costs you will need to pay.
 The above information will usually be grouped under subheadings, along with contact information, schedule, terms and conditions of the arrangement, and the signature blocks.

 Reading the BEO

 While it's obvious you need to read the BEO and agree to the terms outlined in the agreement, make sure also to read the fine print.
-Make sure you are fully informed as to what you are agreeing to, including all costs.
+It's important to be fully informed about what you are agreeing to, including all costs.

 Check that the following is outlined in the general section of the BEO: